 With hot summer weather fast approaching, this is the time to ensure your HVAC (heating, ventilation and air conditioning) systems is prepared for the consistently hot months ahead.
 Proper cooling system maintenance, along with a few simple steps to keep your house cool, will ensure that your air conditioning operates at peak efficiency throughout the summer.

 According to the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), your HVAC system could be costing you an additional $1,000 per season to run, due to dirty coils and clogged filters, it if it is not clean and properly maintained.

 If your air conditioner is not effectively cooling all areas of your home, or you notice unusual noise coming from your HVAC system, call Air Specialties, our experienced technicians can help diagnose the problem and repair your cooling system so it provides reliable cooling throughout the summer.

-One common measurement of unit efficiency is called SEER, which stands for Seasonal Energy Efficiency Ratio.
-The higher the number the more efficient the system.
+One common measurement of air conditioner efficiency is called SEER, which stands for Seasonal Energy Efficiency Ratio.
+The higher the number, the more efficient the system.